 I have worked as a professional for almost two decades now.
-While I have had the opportunity to work and learn from the best it also has been a mind-numbing, nerve-wracking experience.
-At times, I feel that I am watching a satirical movie play out in which characters would pop out randomly and do their own things.
-Every time I think that it is all going to come crashing down, a strange twist would bring an illusion of order before evolving into something else.
+While I have had the opportunity to work and learn from the best, it also has been a mind-numbing, nerve-wracking experience.
+At times, I feel that I am watching a satirical movie play out in which characters would pop out randomly and do their own thing.
+Every time I think that it is all going to come crashing down, a strange twist would bring an illusion of order before the show morphs onto something else.
 Chaos thrives behind the facade of order.
-The disconnect between the thinkers and the doers is all for real.
+The disconnect between the planners and the doers is all for real.
 The doers are forced to adjust and adapt to the dynamic conditions and deliver flawlessly.
-More often than not it leaves the doers worn out and exasperated.
+More often than not it leaves the ones doing the work worn out and exasperated.
 While the shining stories of success burn bright, the burning embers of the almost, near misses and failures lie smoldering below.
 It does raise some questions though.
+Is this what success look like?
+Is it the result of a series of planned outcomes, or will you take the results no matter how haphazardly you arrived there?
 Who brings order to the world, the thinker or the doer?
 Or lastly, is the notion of order irrelevant?

 Organized Chaos is seen as a theory where there is order in disorder, with focus on the outcome rather than the process by itselfOrganized Chaos: The Natural Law of Order | HuffPost Impact

 I found the image above to be a stellar example of the phenomenon.
 There seems to be no logical order in which the vehicles move.
 Yet there are no collisions and everyone in the frame happen to make it safely onwards.
-I don’t think anyone could have predicted that outcome given the number of vehicles, conditions such as no pedestrian crossings, no traffic lights.
-(I have to think that the above image is from somewhere in Asia, I cannot imagine this happening in the United States).
+I don’t think anyone could have predicted that outcome given the number of vehicles, conditions no pedestrian crossings, no traffic lights etc. I have to think that the above image is from somewhere in Asia.
+(I cannot imagine this happening in the United States).
 While there were no untoward incidents, I cannot believe that the experience was enjoyable for all of them involved, but you cannot discount the fact that the outcome was successful.
-There is order in chaos.

 I cannot help wonder about the philosophical construct of yin and yang which advocates balance between the dual opposing concepts (Dark-Light, Order-Chaos etc.).
 In popular culture, shows and books explore this concept through their various characters.
 The protagonists always seem to realize the value in the nature of duality.
 One would not exist without the other.
 This makes me believe that the notion of order is not irrelevant and as long as chaos exists so will order.